sap-tutorials/devtoberfest-2022/tutorials/devtoberfest-week-3-kyma/devtoberfest-week-3-kyma.md

 ---
-title: Devtoberfest - Week 3 - Fun Friday
+title: Devtoberfest - Week 3 - Use Kyma Extension
-description: Confirm your attendance at the Fun Friday event in week 3.
+description: Confirm the you created a Kyma extension in week 3.
 auto_validation: true
 time: 1
 tags: [ tutorial>beginner, topic>cloud]